 Tracey was appointed to the Group Board in September 2015 and is a member of the Audit & Risk committee and a member of the Group's care & support subsidiary Board.
 Tracey has an MBA from Manchester Business School and is a Fellow of the Chartered Institute of Marketing and a Fellow of the Chartered Institute of Purchasing & Supply.

 Tina Tietjen OBE

-Larissa is a qualified laywer, and is also Independent Non-Executive Director of Saxton Bampfylde and Chairman of The Foundling Museum.
+Larissa is a qualified lawyer.
+She is Independent Non-Executive Director of Charles Russell Speechlys LLP; Non-Executive Director of Saxton Bampfylde and Chairman of The Foundling Museum.
 She is a former Partner and Global Chief Operating Officer of Actis LLP, a private equity firm.
-She was formerly Vice Chairman at WPPs Ogilvy and Mather, and European Chief Operating Officer of Weber Shandwick.
+She was formerly Vice Chairman at WPPs Ogilvy and Mather UK, and European Chief Operating Officer of Weber Shandwick.
 She was a founding Director and Chair of the Remuneration Committee of V Inspired (formerly Russell Commission) and Chairman of the House of Illustration.

 She is a member of L&Q's Governance and Remuneration Committee.

 Waqar has worked for L&Q Housing Group for 20 years and was appointed Group Finance Director in 2008.
 He has been in the Social Housing Sector for over 25 years.